 - a national of a member state of the EEA or Switzerland, or

 - a national of another country, but work for the Belgian state, regions or communities, or for a company with its registered office in Belgium.

-A note for nationals of an EEA member state or Switzerland (except Belgium)
+A note for nationals of the EEA or Switzerland (except Belgium)

 Are you keeping your residence in an EEA member state or Switzerland (Belgium excepted) while you work as an expat?
-In that case, you can only join the Belgian Overseas Social Security if your country of residence does not provide its own compulsory social security scheme for expats outside of the EEA and Switzerland.
+In that case, you can only join the Belgian Overseas Social Security if your country of residence does not provide its own compulsory social security scheme for expats working outside of the EEA, Switzerland or the United Kingdom.